NMontanaBrown/saramis/README.rst

 -----------------------

 Copyright 2023 University College London.
-SARAMIS is released under the BSD-3 license.
+SARAMIS code is released under the BSD-3 license.
 Please see the `license file`_ for details.
+SARAMIS data is released under CC-BY-NC-SA license.
+Please see the paper and Supplementary Materials for full details.

 Acknowledgements